jcrangon/PHP-Debug-Log-Generator/README.md

 Using the controls button :
   - 'Show Log' opens a new tab in the browser and displays the content of the log file
-  - 'clear Log' deletes all contents il the log file.
+  - 'Clear Log' deletes all contents il the log file.

 Found this simple, logging systeme very practical to debug such things as google recaptcha for instance.